DSHS Benefits and Lump Sum Payments

 Authored By: Northwest Justice Project

 Yes.
-You must report the receipt of the money by the tenth day of the following month.
-Example: you get a $5,000 settlement on May 20th.
-You must report it to DSHS by June 10th.
+You must report getting that money by the tenth day of the following month.
+Example: you get a $5,000 settlement on May 20.
+You must report it to DSHS by June 10.

-For food assistance, a lump sum payment for a previous period counts as a resource.
-A lump sum for current or future months counts as income.
+If you get food assistance, a lump sum payment for a past period is a resource.
+A lump sum for current or future months is income.

-For cash and family medical, a lump sum payment is counted as a resource if it was awarded for wrongful death, personal injury, damage or loss of property.
-A lump sum received for any other reason is counted as income.
+If you get cash assistance, a lump sum payment awarded for wrongful death, personal injury, damage or loss of property counts is a resource.
+A lump sum received for any other reason is income.

-But for cash and family medical, if the lump sum is to replace lost, stolen or damaged property or to pay medical bills, the funds are not counted as income or resources for 60 days.
-The 60-day period starts the month after you get the payment.
-Money left over after the 60 days is treated as a resource.
-As a TANF recipient, you may have up to $3,000 in a savings account, a home, household furnishings, and a vehicle worth up to $5,000 (the entire value of one vehicle is excluded if it is used to transport a physically disabled member of your household).
+Maybe.
+You may have up to $3,000 in a savings account and a vehicle worth up to $5,000.
+(DSHS excludes the entire value of one vehicle if you use it to transport a physically disabled member of your household.)
 These are “exempt resources.”
-You can still be eligible for TANF if your non-exempt assets do not exceed $1,000 in value.
+You can still be eligible for cash assistance if your non-exempt assets do not exceed $1,000 in value.

-Possibly - some medical programs have no resource limits and some have higher income limits than TANF does.
-Depending on your individual situation, you and your family may qualify for other medical assistance.
-You should be sure to ask that you be considered for all available medical programs.
+Maybe.
+Some medical programs have no resource limits.
+Others have higher income limits than TANF does.
+Depending on your situation, you and your family may qualify for other medical assistance.
+Be sure to ask that you be considered for all available medical programs.